Trochaic septenarius: German

 Some famous examples of the catalectic trochaic tetrameter are found in German poetry.
 One is Friedrich Schiller's Ode to Joy, written in 1785, which was set to music by Beethoven in the last movement of his 9th symphony:

 "Joy, lovely spark of the gods,Daughter from Elysium,We enter, drunk with fire,heavenly one, thy sanctuary".

 Another poem is the Deutschlandlied, which was written by August Heinrich Hoffmann von Fallersleben in 1841, with the intention that it should be sung to the tune composed by Joseph Haydn in 1797 for an earlier anthem in honour of the Emperor Francis II.
-The third stanza of this poem is the current German national anthem:
+The third stanza of this poem was the past German national anthem:

 "Germany, Germany, above everything,Above everything in the world,When we always, for protection and defence,stand together in a brotherly way".

 In both of the above examples, the word stress defines the metre, rather than the lengths of the syllables.